Evil-vampire/BDI-Assignment/README.md

 2. Check the pod status: `kubectl get pods`
 3. Check the service status: `kubectl get svc`
 4. Access the application: `curl http://hello-world.example.com`
+5. Access the application through clusterip or Nodeport also.